-Kent W. Stanger, 57, has been Chief Financial Officer, Secretary, Treasurer and a director of the Company since 1987.
+Kent W. Stanger, 58, has been Chief Financial Officer, Secretary, Treasurer and a director of the Company since 1987.
 Prior to joining the Company, Mr. Stanger was the controller for Utah Medical Products, Inc., a medical device manufacturer, from 1985 to August 1987.
 Prior to 1985, he was the corporate controller for Laser Corporation, American Laser and Modulaire Industries, Inc., and was a practicing certified public accountant from 1979 through 1982 with Hansen, Barnett and Maxwell, a Utah accounting firm.
 Mr. Stanger received a Bachelor of Arts degree in accounting from Weber State University in 1978.
-Mr. Stanger was a founder of the Company and, through more than 20 years of service as the principal financial manager of the Company, has developed a broad understanding of the Company's business and operations, as well as the markets in which the Company competes.
+Mr. Stanger was a founder of the Company and, through more than 25 years of service as the principal financial manager of the Company, has developed a broad understanding of the Company's business and operations, as well as the markets in which the Company competes.
 The Board of Directors values Mr. Stanger's accounting and financial management skills, and benefits greatly from his participation in the deliberations of the Board of Directors, as well as his ability to implement the strategic objectives identified by the Board of Directors.
 Along with Mr. Lampropoulos, Mr. Stanger plays an important role in communicating the expectations, advice, concerns and encouragement of the Board of Directors to the Company's employees.
 Mr. Stanger's term as a director expires in 2014.

-Nolan E. Karras, 67, has been a director of the Company since November 2011.
+Nolan E. Karras, 68, has been a director of the Company since November 2011.
 Mr. Karras has been engaged as the Chairman and Chief Executive Officer of The Karras Company, Inc., an investment advisory firm, since 1997 and is a certified public accountant.
 He is currently a member of the Utah State Board of Regents and served as chairman of that board from 2002 to 2006.
-Mr. Karras previously served as a director and member of the audit and compensation committees of the boards of directors of PacifiCorp, a public utility operating in the northwestem United States, and Scottish Power, a multinational energy company.
+He is also a member of the Community Board of Directors of University of Utah Hospitals and Clinics where he serves as Chairman of the Finance Committee.
+Mr. Karras previously served as a director and member of the audit and compensation committees of the boards of directors of PacifiCorp, a public utility operating in the northwestern United States, and Scottish Power, a multinational energy company.
 Mr. Karras has held several positions in public service, including service in the Utah House of Representatives for ten years where he served as Speaker of the House and House Majority Leader.
 Mr. Karras received a bachelor's degree from Weber State University and an MBA from the University of Utah.
 Mr. Karras' experience and skills qualify him to work constructively with the Company's management and directors, especially in connection with the Company's pursuit of growth and expansion opportunities.
-The Board of Directors believes Mr. Karras' financial acumen and experience in corporate governance will be valuable to its deliberations and strategic planning.
+The Board of Directors believes Mr. Karras' financial acumen and experience in corporate governance are valuable to its deliberations and strategic planning.
 Mr. Karras also has a keen awareness of the social, political and economic environment in which the Company operates.
 Mr. Karras is an independent director.
 Mr. Karras' term as a director expires in 2014.